Minimally Factorizing the Provenance of Self-join Free Conjunctive Queries: Formal Setup

-We call a valuation of all existential variables that is permitted by $D$ and that makes $Q$ \true (i.e.\ $D \models Q[\vec w/\vec x]$) a \emph{witness} $\vec w$.\footnote{Note that our notion of witness slightly differs from the one used in provenance literature where a ``witness'' refers to a subset of the input database records that is sufficient to ensure that a given output tuple appears in the result of a query \cite{DBLP:journals/ftdb/CheneyCT09}.} The set of witnesses is then
+\introparagraph{Witnesses} We call a \emph{witness} $\vec w$ a valuation of all variables $\vec x$ that is permitted by $D$ and that makes $Q$ \true (i.e.\ $D \models Q[\vec w/\vec x]$).\footnote{Note that our notion of witness slightly differs from the one used in provenance literature where a ``witness'' refers to a subset of the input database records that is sufficient to ensure that a given output tuple appears in the result of a query \cite{DBLP:journals/ftdb/CheneyCT09}.} The set of witnesses $\witnesses(Q,D)$ (shorthand $W$) is then